Ngash01/Ngash01/README.md

 <!--
 **Ngash01/Ngash01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-I am fascinated by the endless possibilities of the tech world
+<p>I am fascinated by the endless possibilities of the tech world<p>

 - 🖥️ see my portfolio
 - 🔭 I’m currently working on react native